allnulled/pivotpath/README.md

 ////////
 //////
 ////
-// d) Generate functions that call to pure functional moduoles from new paths:
+// d) Generate functions that call to pure functional modules from new paths:

 const app = require("express")(); // This would be a new ExpressJS application. app.get("/", myPivot.function("/controllers/main.js")); // Adds a new controller
 app.get("/contact", myPivot.function("/controllers/contact.js")); // Adds a new controller
 app.get("/about", myPivot.function("/controllers/about.js")); // Adds a new controller
 // alternatively, you could use: myPivot.functionNewly(...) [to clear cache everytime it is executed]

+////////
+//////
+////
+// e) Generate functions through factory function from new paths:

+const specialFunction = myPivot.factory("/factories/sumAndMultiply.js", 5, 10); // 5 + 10
+const result = specialFunction(3, 2); // (5 + 10) * 3 * 2 = 15 * 3 * 2 = 45 * 2 = 90
+// alternatuvely, you could use: myPivot.factoryNewly(...) [to clear cache of the factory file everytime the generated function is executed]

 ```